"I know I have the ability to write well. But whenever I look back on what I've written, it sucks."

 Get writing!
 So now you've dispensed with your creativity assassin, it's time to get to work.
 Put your creativity first and get writing now.

-Join Tim today on his course for Advanced Certificate in Digital Copywriting (Cert DC)
+Join Tim online for his Advanced Certificate in Digital Copywriting (Cert DC) course.